 Header

 is located at the top of the webpage.
-Considering most of the websites, the Header is a strategic section that provides the basic idea of the website content.
+Considering most websites, the Header is a strategic section that provides the basic idea of the website content.
 It gives structure to the website and catches the attention of users.

 Homepage